 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-Its blower makes use of propane or natural gas to generate heat for the furnace, while electricity powers the cooling components in an all-electric unit.
+The blower of an electric HVAC unit uses propane, oil, or natural gas to heat the furnace.

-Each room has vents (or registers).
-They are located on the ceiling or walls, or floors.
-If possible you can keep them open to ensure that air flows properly throughout your home.
+Vents (or registers) are located in the ceiling or on the floor of every room.
+If you can, keep them open to ensure that air flows properly throughout your home.

 Thermostat

-The thermostat is a crucial element of your HVAC system.
-It regulates the temperature of your home by turning off and on the fan and compressor to reach a preset temperature.
+A thermostat is among the most vital components of your HVAC system.
+It regulates the temperature of your home by turning off and on the compressor and fan until they reach a preset temperature.
 It also turns on the exchanger to pull fresh air from outside your home and vent stale air through your ductwork.

-The majority of thermostats are digital.
-However there are older models.
-Digital thermostats make use of a device called a thermistor made of metals that change electrical resistance when temperature fluctuations.
-The thermistor is connected to a controller, converts the resistance change into temperature.
-Thermostats come in a range of models, including programmable and smart thermostats that let you monitor your home energy consumption and adjust it accordingly.
+The majority of thermostats are digital however, some older models exist.
+Digital thermostats use an instrument called a thermistor, which has metals that alter the electrical resistance when changes in temperature.
+The thermistor, which is connected to a controller converts the resistance change into temperature.
+Thermostats are available in range of models that include programmable and smart thermostats that let you monitor your home energy consumption and adjust it accordingly.

-Thermostats are placed on the walls of your house, typically in rooms where they are used most often.
-The position of your thermostat could affect its accuracy.
-A thermostat placed in direct sunlight, for instance, may show more heat than the actual temperature of the room.
-This could cause your system to operate more or less.
-If your thermostat isn’t functioning properly, you can try resetting it however if this does not solve the issue, you should call an AC technician for assistance.
+Thermostats are placed on the walls of your home, typically in rooms that are most frequently used.
+The place of a thermostat within your home could affect its accuracy.
+A thermostat placed in direct sunlight, for instance, may show a higher temperature than the actual temperature of the room.
+This could cause your system to run more or less.
+If your thermostat isn’t working properly, try resetting the device.
+If this doesn’t solve the problem then contact an AC technician.

-You should consider a programmable thermostat if you are replacing your existing thermostat.
-You can save money on energy bills.
-A programmable thermostat will automatically adjust the temperature of your home to suit your needs instead of having you manually alter your HVAC system on a regular basis.
-You should also determine if there’s an energy-efficient model, like one that’s ENERGY STAR certified or energy-efficient.
+Consider a programmable thermostat when you are replacing your existing thermostat.
+You can save money on your energy bills.
+A thermostat that can be programmed will automatically adjust your home’s temperature to suit your needs instead of having to manually manipulate your HVAC system on a daily basis.
+It’s also worth a look to determine if you can locate a better model that can provide you with even greater energy savings, like an energy-efficient or ENERGY certified thermostat.

 Condenser

-If your air conditioner isn’t performing as well as it should one of the most common causes is your condenser.
-The condenser is made up of many different components that must be working in sync in order for the unit to function.
-If any of these parts get damaged or worn out, the entire system can be impacted.
-The most common issues found in the condenser are a malfunctioning control board or leaks of refrigerant.
+Condensers are often the culprit when your air conditioner isn’t functioning as well as it should.
+The condenser unit is comprised of numerous components that must be working in sync for the unit to function.
+If any of these parts get damaged or worn out, the entire system could be affected.
+The most frequent issues in the condenser are damaged control board or leaks of refrigerant.

-The compressor moves the refrigerant into the condenser, where a fan blows cooled outside air over the coils.
-This allows the refrigerant gas to cool, and return to a liquid state.
-This low-pressure liquid is then chilled and then transferred back into the evaporator to continue the cooling process.
-The cycle is repeated until the temperature you want in your home or business is reached.
+The refrigerant gas that is produced by the compressor is pushed into the condenser where fans blow cool outside air over the coils.
+This allows the refrigerant gas to cool, and return to liquid form.
+The low-pressure liquid that has been cooled returns to the evaporator to continue the cooling process.
+The process repeats in order to reach the desired temperature for your home or office.

-To ensure that your condenser is operating correctly, you must ensure that the area around it is free of debris.
-Leaves, twigs, flowers, grass and other debris may be carried into the unit by the condenser’s fan and cause clogs that prevent proper operation of the cooling system.
-It is a good idea to keep the trees and shrubs well-trimmed so that they don’t encroach onto the unit.
-This will decrease the chances that berries, nuts or branches can enter the system and cause clogging.
-Clean your condenser to prolong the life of your AC by a minimum of 1-2 years.
+To keep your condenser running properly, you should ensure that the area around it is free of debris.
+The condenser’s fans can draw leaves, twigs, and other debris into the unit, causing obstructions and hindering the cooling system from functioning properly.
+It’s a good idea also to keep the trees and shrubs trimmed so they don’t touch the unit.
+This reduces the likelihood that berries, nuts, or branches enter the system and block it.
+Cleaning your condenser of debris can add 1-2 additional years to the lifespan of your AC system.

 Evaporator

-The evaporator moves warm air in your home.
-It is comprised of a series of tubing which is shaped like a U and then set into panels.
-The air from the blower fan is blown over these coils.
-This transfer heat from the indoor atmosphere to the refrigerant.
-The refrigerant’s liquid becomes a gas that is circulated through the cooling system to cool your air.
+The evaporator is a component that circulates warm air into your home.
+It is constructed of a series u-shaped tubes that are arranged into panels.
+Air from the blower fan is blown over these coils.
+This is a way of transferring heat from the indoor air to the refrigerant.
+The liquid refrigerant becomes a gas that is circulated through the cooling system to cool your air.

-The law of thermodynamics states heat is transferred from warmer to colder objects.
-When the evaporator operates properly, the energy is transferred from the warm refrigerant to the cold air.
+The law of thermodynamics states heat moves from colder to warmer objects.
+When the evaporator is operating correctly, this heat energy passes from the warm air to the refrigerant that is colder.
 This causes the refrigerant’s water to boil or evaporate into a gas.
-In this process, the latent heat (which is not measurable with a thermometer) is transferred from air to refrigerant.
+During this process, the heat that cannot be measured using thermometers, referred to as latent heat, is transferred from the air to the refrigerant.

-A evaporator with a buildup of organic growth is prone to problems.
-This could be the result of mildew or mold.
-If this happens, the bacterium may produce a sour smell that spreads throughout the home.
-This could cause discomfort.
+An evaporator that is afflicted with a buildup of organic growth is susceptible to problems.
+This is usually caused by mildew or mold.
+If this is the case, the unpleasant odors produced by the bacteria will be circulated throughout the house and could cause discomfort.

-It is essential to choose an evaporator which can be easily cleaned and maintained.
-It is also an ideal idea to take into consideration the environment you will be working in when choosing an evaporator.
-Certain models are designed to withstand harsh environments, whereas others can be used in moderate conditions.
-You should also ensure that your evaporator is protected by a warranty which will protect you and your investment.
+It is essential to choose an evaporator which can be easily maintained and cleaned.
+When selecting an evaporator it is crucial to consider the working environment.
+Certain models are designed to withstand harsh environments, whereas others are suited to moderate environments.
+Lastly, you will want to ensure that your evaporator is covered by a solid warranty that will ensure your investment.

 Fan

-The fan that blows air in your HVAC system circulates cold or hot air in your home until you get to the temperature you want.
-The fan can be set to automatic or constant.
-We recommend keeping the fan on at all times for maximum efficiency and to save money on electricity bills.
-We could replace the fan motor if it is constantly running.
-The new ECM motor is up to 70 percent more energy efficient than the previous PSC motors.
-It will pay for itself over the life of the unit.
+The fan that blows air in your HVAC system circulates hot or cold air through your home until you get to the temperature you want.
+The fan can be on auto or constant.
+We recommend keeping the fan running continuous to maximize efficiency and to cut down on electricity bills.
+We can replace the fan motor in the event that it is continuously running.
+The new ECM motor is up to 70% more energy efficient than the old PSC motors.
+It pays for itself over the lifetime of the unit.

 Filter

-The filter is used to circulate air in the home before it is heated or cooling.
-It eliminates impurities and prevents dust and pet dander getting into the system to contaminate internal components.
-It also protects family members from the spread of diseases by tiny pathogens that float in the air.
-It also ensures that the system is working efficiently.
-A dirty filter can make the system work harder and may cause it to overheat or to fail.
+The filter is used to circulate the air in the home before it is heated or cool.
+It eliminates impurities and also stops dust and pet dander getting into the system to contaminate internal components.
+It also protects family members from illnesses spread by tiny pathogens that are floating in the air.
+It also ensures that the system works efficiently.
+A dirty filter causes the system to work harder, which could cause it to overheat and eventually break down.

-Homeowners should change their filters on a regular basis.
-The label will inform them whether they should do it every 30 days or every 90 days.
-The homeowner should consult an HVAC professional if they are unsure about the kind of filter they need.
-A professional can assist homeowners choose the right filter for their home, in light of factors like temperature, how often they use their system and even personal preferences, for instance, whether there are smokers or allergy sufferers in the house.
+Homeowners should change their filters regularly.
+The label will tell them whether they should do it every 30 days or every 90 days.
+If a homeowner isn’t sure what type of filter they require and should seek advice from an HVAC professional.
+A professional can assist them in selecting the best filter for their home based on the climate and the amount of time they use their system, as well as personal factors like the presence of allergies or smokers in the house.

-The filter is located in the return air duct or in some cases, the blower compartment, of the furnace.
-The return air duct may be located on the floor, wall or ceiling, or even in the storage closets, and it often contains a large metal grate that is covered by the filter.
-Ideally, the filter should be easily accessible for homeowners and service technicians to facilitate cleaning and replacement.
+The filter is typically located at the return air duct or in certain cases, in the blower compartment of the furnace.
+The return air duct can be found on the floor, wall or ceiling, or even in the storage closets, and it often contains a large metal grate which covers the filter.
+The filter should be easily accessible to homeowners and service technicians in order to facilitate cleaning and replacement.